-Note that contingencies may no longer be listed as a separate line item on DCA-7 or DCA-8.
+Note that contingencies may no longer be listed as a separate line item.
 Contingencies may be included as part of other construction line item budgets and should be described and listed on preliminary cost estimates such as PERs and housing cost estimates.